Nandina: Garden history and cultivation

+N. domestica has been grown in Chinese and Japanese gardens for centuries.
+In China, it was noted in the Kaibao Bencao (開寶本草), a Song dynasty materia medica published in 973 CE.
+In Japan, it was mentioned by Fujiwara no Teika in his diary, the Meigetsuki (1230 CE), where he described it being planted in the imperial garden.

-N. domestica, grown in Chinese and Japanese gardens for centuries, was brought to Western gardens by William Kerr, who sent it to London in his first consignment from Canton, in 1804.
+The plant was brought to Western gardens by William Kerr, who sent it to London in his first consignment from Canton, in 1804.
 English breeders, unsure of its hardiness, kept it in greenhouses at first.
 The scientific name given to it by Carl Peter Thunberg is a Latinized version of a Japanese name for the plant, nan-ten.
 Over 65 cultivars have been named in Japan, where the species is particularly popular and a national Nandina society exists.
 In Shanghai berried sprays of nandina are sold in the streets at New Year, for the decoration of house altars and temples.

 Nandina does not berry profusely in Great Britain, but it can be grown in USDA hardiness zones 6–10 with some cultivars hardy into zone 5.
 Nandina can take heat and cold, from -10 to 110 F. It generally needs no pruning, but can spread via underground runners and can be difficult to remove.

-Nandina is extremely toxic to birds and animals.
+Nandina is extremely toxic to birds and mammals.
 Spent berry stalks can easily be snapped off by hand in spring.
 Due to the naturally occurring phytochemicals (see above) this plant is commonly used in rabbit, deer, and javelina resistant landscape plantings.